Shalini1696/Data-Importer/README.md

     sfdx force:org:open
     ```

-### Installing Data Importer using Unlocked Packages
+### Installing Data Importer using Unlocked Package

 Follow this set of instructions if you want to deploy the app to a more permanent environment than a Scratch org or if you don't want to install the local developement tools.
 You can use a non source-tracked orgs such as a free [Developer Edition Org](https://developer.salesforce.com/signup) or a [Trailhead Playground](https://trailhead.salesforce.com/).